Child Support and Maintenance in Kuwait

 • File a maintenance claim at the Family Court — bring evidence of the child's needs and the father's income.

-• If the father stops paying, file an enforcement request with the court — non-payment can lead to imprisonment.
+• If the father stops paying, file an enforcement request — non-payment can lead to imprisonment.

 • If circumstances change (income increase or new expenses), apply to the court to modify the amount.